vladak/weather/README.md

   sudo systemctl status alert
 ```
 - test the alert in Grafana (it should start playing the MP3 file)
+  - go to Alerts -> Notification channels and hit 'Test'

 ## Links